High Priests of America

 Touched by a sudden premonition, he crossed over to Quetzalcoatl’s side of the temple, and with his eyes wide, he went from statue to statue, unable to believe what he was seeing.
 Nearly each place of power bore the same concealed inscription.
 Even the altar at the very top of the temple had been inscribed!
 How could he have missed this?

 It was a week later, and no new inscriptions had appeared in either of the temples.
 Of course, he was not fooled by that.
 Certainly, the threat had not subsided.
-Whoever had done this, had ceased their activity only because they felt another snooping around.
+Whoever had done this, had ceased their activity only because they realized someone got a wind of their ploy.

 After debating with himself, Blaze resolved to make a move to flush the perpetrator out.

 One day, having ensured that there was nobody around, he approached the inscribed sacrificial vessel again and scratched out the foreign inscription.
 Would that be enough, he thought?
 It could be considered an accident, simply some priest cleaning the bowl and noticing the mar after all.
-No, this had to be clearly premeditated.
+No, this had to appear as premeditated.
 With that thought in mind, Blaze added new scratches.
-In Zapotec, the language that should be as foreign to whoever did this as the inscriptions were to Blaze, the supervising high priest of Cholula dedicated a part of Tlaloc’s power to himself instead.
+Then, in Zapotec, the language that should be as foreign to whoever did this, as the inscriptions were to Blaze, the supervising high priest of Cholula dedicated a part of Tlaloc’s power to himself instead.
 Tlaloc would not mind.
-It was already happening each day.
+It was already happening each day anyway.

 Having done that, Blaze waited.